tintin10q/SPL-compiler/report/report.md

 ## Problems

 Since we started with writing the AST in Haskell based on the examples in the repo, we did not have any major problems during this phase.
-Having a well-defined AST really helped us make the parsers, as we were able to start from the most simple parsers (such as literals), and easily work our way upwards.
+Having a well-defined AST early on really helped us make the parsers, as we were able to start from the most simple parsers (such as literals), and easily work our way upwards.

 We initially did struggle with the left-recusivity of property access (e.g. `a.hd`), but fixed this by making `.hd` and `.tl` postfix operators in the `makeExprParser`.
 This fixes the left-recursion, as megaparsec will only parse things with lower precedence on the left, causing it to no longer be fully recursive.